ashit1247/Top10_WebDev/README.md

 # Top10_webDev
-This is a simple frontend project showing the differnt coffee brand with its description.
+This is a simple frontend project showing the different coffee brands with its description.